Nurse-Family Partnership Impact Evaluation in South Carolina (NFP)

 Assisted ventilation immediately after delivery, assisted ventilation for more than six hours, seizure, receipt of surfactant replacement therapy, and receipt of antibiotics for suspected sepsis.

-Time Frame: Two years postpartum; Medicaid claims, hospital discharge
+Time Frame: Within two years after index birth; Medicaid claims, hospital discharge

-Evidence of NAS or maternal drug or substance abuse in first two years postpartum
+Number of participants experiencing neonatal abstinence disorder (NAS) or maternal drug/substance abuse in the first two years postpartum.

-Time Frame: 24 months postpartum; Medicaid claims, mortality records
+Time Frame: Within 2 years after index birth; Medicaid claims, mortality records

 Includes any ICD code for healthcare encounter associated with experiencing violence or mortality associated with homicide based on ICD code